 Scratches On The Glass

-Cleaning your glass with the wrong materials or scrubbing them can lead to scratches which are irreversible and look unsightly.
+Cleaning glass with the wrong materials or scrubbing them can lead to scratches which are irreversible and look unsightly.
 This often happens from people using something abrasive to scratch off stuck-on contaminants such as bird poo.
 Make sure you are gentle when cleaning your glass and only use suitable products to prevent this from happening.

 Making Circular Motions When Cleaning